astropy/astropy/docs/coordinates/skycoord.rst

 - The |SkyCoord| class has a number of convenience methods that are useful in typical analysis.

+- At present, |SkyCoord| objects can use only coordinate frames that have transformations defined in the ``astropy.coordinates.frame_transform_graph`` transform graph object.

 Creating SkyCoord objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^